 It is possible to overdose on amphetamines such as speed and ice.
 Amphetamine overdose increases the risk of heart attack, stroke, seizure or drug-induced psychotic episodes.

 Download the Stimulants Fact Sheet for more information.

 Permanent Brain Damage and Overdose

 All drug misuse can lead to brain injury.
 Hypoxic brain injury, which is caused by a lack of oxygen to the brain, is an under-reported consequence of overdose.
-This can lead to coma, seizures and, in worst case scenarios, death.
+This can lead to coma, seizures and death.
 The long-term consequences of hypoxia depend on how long the brain is without an adequate supply of oxygen.
 The longer a person is not breathing, the more damage is being done to their brain.